mvaganov/self/RESUME.md

 <!--- #endif -->

 #### Software Engineer at Meta
 (*Nov.
-2021 to present*) Working on tech infrastructure for the metaverse
+2021 to April 2025*) Working on the metaverse
 * Originally hired as a Contingent Worker via Crystal Equation, converted to Full Time Employee June 2022
+* Learned and used Meta engineering infrastructure (the mono repo and diffs, security and provisioning, VR/AR hardware)
 * Maintained prototyping infrastructure (Unity packages) for prototypers, including testing and feature development
-* Created user interface tools in virtual reality for on-device debugging of networking systems
+* Created networked body tracking demo, with UI tools in virtual reality for on-device debugging of networking systems
-* Designed and implemented prototypes testing XR APIs and device features (realtime multiplayer, face/eye tracking)
+* Designed and implemented face/eye tracking tool GazeAccuracy, shaped all further eye tracking testing/reporting
-* Implemented public SDK samples for Meta's (XR) Movement SDK
+* Implemented public SDK samples for Meta's (XR) Movement SDK, including 3D platforming character controller
-* Familiar with Meta engineering infrastructure (the mono repo and diffs, security and provisioning, VR/AR hardware)
+* Created body tracking package for testing research skeletons, used in Codec Avatars product for user embodiment
+* Transitioned to Codec Avatar SDK team to develop testing infrastructure and SDKs in NDK-based Codec Avatars product

 #### Senior Software Engineer at Moback
 (*Apr.
 2020 to Nov.
 2021*) Member of a mercenary guild of elite robotics/VR/AR developers